-Figure 5: Current status - D Zone long section showing Cu grade (%) x interpreted true ore zone thickness contours for D Zone ironstone hosted copper mineralisation at the Viscaria Copper Project.
-Drill hole VDD 193 is highlighted and adds significant vertical extent to the well mineralised domain defined in other recent drill holes.
+Figure 1: D Zone long section showing Cu grade (%) x interpreted ore zone true thickness contours for D Zone ironstone hosted copper mineralisation at the Viscaria Copper Project.
+The interpretation illustrates southwest plunging oreshoots, with VDD 195 positioned to test the down plunge extension of one such shoot.
+Drill hole VDD 193W is highlighted as are other recent drill holes VDD 193 and 194.
+VDD 195 is currently in progress.